Speedy Gonzales: History

-While Speedy's last name was given as Gonzalez in Cat-Tails (on a printed business card shown in the cartoon), it was spelled with an 's' from Speedy Gonzales onward.
+While Speedy's last name was given as Gonzalez in Cat-Tails (on a printed business card shown in the cartoon), it was spelled with an "s" from Speedy Gonzales onward.
 Today, the earlier spelling is sometimes used.

 Freleng and McKimson soon set Sylvester up as Speedy's regular nemesis in a series of cartoons, much in the same way Chuck Jones had paired Wile E. Coyote and the Road Runner in his Road Runner cartoons (and indeed, all four characters ended up competing with each other in the short The Wild Chase).
 Sylvester (often called "El Gringo Pussygato" by Speedy) is constantly outsmarted and outrun by the mouse, causing the cat to suffer all manner of pain and humiliation from mousetraps to accidentally consuming large amounts of Tabasco hot sauce.
 Other cartoons pair the mouse with his cousin, Slowpoke Rodriguez, the "slowest Mouse in all Mexico."
 Slowpoke regularly gets into all sorts of trouble that often require Speedy to save him—but one cat in Mexicali Shmoes says that as if to compensate for his slowness, "he pack a gun!"
 In the mid 1960s, Speedy's main rival and second nemesis became Daffy Duck, whom Speedy usually referred to as "the loco duck."

-Speedy has the reputation of being a hit with the female mice.
-In many cartoons, when the mice decide to get Speedy to help them, one of the mice mentions that "Speedy Gonzales is friend of my sister".
-Another mouse chimes in, “Speedy Gonzales is a friend to everybody’s sister,” prompting loud laughter from the group.
+Speedy has shared victories with Sylvester in "Here Today, Gone Tamale" and "A Message to Gracias" aswell as with Daffy Duck in "Snow Excuse", "Fiesta Fiasco" and "Skycraper Caper", furthermore Speedy lost to Sylvester in "Cats and Bruises" and he lost twice to Daffy Duck in "Chilli Corn Corny" and "Mucho Locos", and he sometimes lost alongside his co-stars like in "Road To Andalay" where he lost alongside Sylvester or "Daffy Duck's Fantastic Island" where he lost alongside Daffy.